exploratory-io/book/analytics/arima.md

     * Prediction Interval - Controls the width of the displayed prediction interval.
 The default is 0.8.
 Probability which is covered by the prediction interval.
   * Model Parameters - Basic
     * Select Parameters Automatically
+      * TRUE - Parameters p,d, and q are selected automatically based on the specified criterion.
+      * FALSE - Parameters p,d, and q are to be specified manually.
-    * Criterion for Parameter Selection
+    * Criterion for Parameter Selection - Criterion used to select model when "Select Parameters Automatically" property is TRUE.
       * AIC
       * AICC
       * BIC